njamesgeorge1223/Crowdfunding-Goal-Analysis-in-Excel/README.TECHNICAL.md

 ----

-The only dependency this analysis requires is an installation of MS Excel and an image viewer such as Preview.
+The only dependency this analysis requires is an installation of MS Excel.

 ----